CodeforSouth/HackNight-GuideBook/README.md

-# Don't Panic
-A Guide For How To Run A Civic Hack Night
+# The Code for Miami Civic Hack Night Guide Book

+Contributors: Chris Scott, Ernie Hsiung

+## Preparing for Future Hack Nights

+Some MeetUps such as Maptime Miami will require speakers with presentations, other "special edition" hack nights will have special guests that want to do a whole shindig.
+In those cases we will need a much bigger room inside the CIC.

+For that, you will need to contact Sally Guzik (guzik@cictr.com).
+Please CC the co-captains if you do this (Cristina and Ernie).

+## Running the Hack Night

 What do you do when you find yourself at Civic Hack Night and there are no core members around?
 You follow these simple steps to a succesful hack night.

 1. **Check Slack**

   Message a core member on the Code for Miami slack, and someone will get back to you.

-2. **Check with Lab Staff to verify space**
+2. **Check with CIC Miami Staff to verify space**

-  We are not exactly guranteed space on Monday Nights and sometimes changes in space availability happen.
-  Check with the lab staff to ensure we have an area to meet in.
+   We have moved from The LAB Miami to CIC Miami, which is more structured on how meeting space is reserved.
+For regular Hack Nights, we should always have The Little Haiti Conference room.

+   If there is a presentation, advance preperation is strongly suggested.

+3. **Wayfinding (Set up Signs)**
+   It's not obvious how to get to the Little Haiti room.
+We Make signs for when people get off the elevator as well as a sign for the door since people often pass right by it.
+This is the sign (19MB TIFF file) Cristina prints out and sticks in front of the elevators that will be shared on this repo; Cristina usually tapes the sign right by the sign saying "Conference Rooms C & D."

-3. **Pizza**
+4. **Pizza**

-    If this is a hack night chances are they will be pizza on the way. sign for it give a 3 dollar tip.
+  If this is a hack night chances are there will be pizza on the way.
+  Sign for it give a 3 dollar tip.

   If they need ID verification, message the person on slack for an ETA.

-4. **Introduction**
+5. **Introduction**

   Grab a white board write wifi password on it.
   Write slack channel invite url `http://cfm-invite.herokuapp.com`